-18. Levels of car crime in Council car parks remained low, in 2020/2021 there were six incidents of car crime reported to the police.
-All nine of the Council's main town centre car parks have maintained their "Park Mark" Safer Parking Award status in 2020/2021.
+17. Levels of crime in Council car parks remained relatively low, in 2023/2024 there were 12 incidents of crime reported to the police.
+The Council's main town centre car parks have maintained their "Park Mark" Safer Parking Award status and a day time award was issued for Amber Street car parks in 2023/2024.
 "Park Mark Safer Parking Awards" are granted to car parks in recognition of active and effective measures being put in place to create a safe and secure environment for car park users.
-The "Park Mark" awards underline the Council's ongoing commitment to eradicating crime and the fear of crime in all its parking facilities making the town centre a safe and attractive location for people to visit and shop.
+The "Park Mark" awards underline the Council's on-going commitment to eradicating crime and the fear of crime in all its parking facilities making the town centre a safe and attractive location for people to visit and shop.